peakshift/bitcoin-ux/anatomy-psbt.md

 ### Send.
 Slowing down to manage expectations
 - Mpesa’s Hakikisha has a 5 min window for the transaction to get canceled.
 Bitcoin is more variable, as a transaction with a lower fee rate can take mins or hours to get a confirmation.
 - On-chain fees will continue to rise.
 - Should we encourange long to confirm on-chain transactions?
-Benefit is that the window of time to ammend a broadcasted transaction can be increased.
+Benefit is that the window of time to ammend a broadcasted transaction using RBF can be increased.
 - Batching payments in a low fee transaction that takes longer to confirm but is cheaper?
   - Replace by Fee can allow you to add another payment to the batch, and also speed it up.
 - Scheduling transactions to be broadcasted when fee’s reach a certain amount?